-The facilities for research under direction of the instructors are excellent in the fields of analytical, organic, and physical chemistry, and specifically in the chemistry of petroleum.
-The experience and training obtained through research are the most important results of the student's whole course in chemistry.
-The searching and accurate methods used and the quality of self-reliance acquired are invaluable in giving the ability to solve independently the intricate problems sure to be encountered, to the solution of which every young chemist should aspire.
+Facilities for research are offered in the various branches of chemistry.
+The experience and training obtained through research are the most important results of the student's course in chemistry.
+The searching and accurate methods used and the quality of self-reliance acquired are invaluable in giving the ability to solve independently the intricate problems sure to be encountered.

 301. INORGANIC CHEMISTRY.-Lectures, recitations, and laboratory exercises in the general principles of chemistry and the descriptive chemistry of the non-metallic elements.
 The lectures are fully illustrated by experiments.
 Much attention is paid to the cultivation in the student of clearness in thinking, accuracy in observation and inference, care in manipulation, and neatness in the recording of his work.
 Required in all courses, first semester, freshman year.
-(12 units)

-301a.
-INORGANIC CHEMISTRY.-Planned for those students who do not offer chemistry for entrance or who are for any reason deficient in the subject.
+(12 units) 301a.
+INORGANIC CHEMISTRY.--Planned for those students who do not offer chemistry for entrance or who are for any reason deficient in the subject.
 The work is parallel to that of 301; but more time is assigned to it in order to give such a grounding in chemical theory and laboratory practice as will enable the student to continue with 302 and 311 in the second semester.
 Required of students deficient in entrance chemistry, first semester, freshman year.
 (16 units)

-302. INORGANIC CHEMISTRY.-A continuation of 301 or 301a; consists of one experimental lecture or recitation a week throughout the semester.
+302. INORGANIC CHEMISTRY. - A continuation of 301 or 301a; consists of one experimental lecture or recitation a week throughout the semester.
 It is devoted to the descriptive chemistry of the metallic elements.
 Required in all courses, second semester, freshman year.
 (2 units)